-In these methods, the block of time indicated as high-risk are often much longer than a ~6-day fertile window—which is very different from Clue.
+In these methods, the block of time indicated as high-risk for pregnancy are often 1 to 2 weeks—which is very different from Clue.
 The efficacy of these apps (how well they work when someone uses them perfectly) varies, as does their effectiveness (how well they work given how people tend to use them) (10-12).
 Their ways of communicating risk levels to users also varies, and might even be confusing.
 These methods are not one-size fits all.

 But here’s why Clue should not be used that way (for now):

-1) A “regular” cycle is not the norm (yes, you are a unique a snowflake)
+1) A “regular” cycle is not the norm (yes, you are a unique snowflake)

-Cycles vary a lot for the couple of years after menarche, and usually take about six years to settle into their typical “normal” (13).
+Cycles vary a lot for the couple of years after menarche, and usually take about six years to settle into a predictable pattern (13).
 They also vary a lot after pregnancy, and again as they come to an end during perimenopause.
-In between these times, some people have a very regular cycle, but most people don’t (1,2).
+In between these times, some people have a predictable cycle, but most people don’t (1,2).

 The follicular phase leading up to ovulation commonly varies in length from cycle-to-cycle.
 Additionally, the luteal phase used in Clue’s initial estimates might not be the length of your typical luteal phase.

-That means the predicted fertile window displayed in Clue won’t always (or maybe ever) represent your true fertile window, even if your period comes at the same time each cycle.
+That means the predicted fertile window displayed in Clue won’t always (or maybe ever) represent your true ovulation day, even if your period comes at the same time each cycle.